SAKET-SK/The-Java-Programming-Repository/README.md

 25) Factorial.java -> A program to calculate Factorial.
 26) GUIFRAME.java -> An arithmetic calculator implemented using java.
 27) GradeShow.java -> Program to input grades and show where they belong.
-28) Grade.java -> A program to determine greatest of three numbers
+28) Grade.java -> A program to determine greatest of three numbers.
+29) Greatest.java -> A program to find the greatest of three numbers.
+30) Gross.java -> To calculate Gross salary with the help of previous given values.
+31) HelloWorld.java -> Program of Hello World.
+32) HybridInterface.java -> Program to demonstarte Hybrid Interface.
+33) InterfaceDemo.java, InterfaceDemo1.java, InterfaceDemo2.java -> Demo to show the working the working of inheritance.
+34) JScrollPaneDemo.java -> Demonstration of JScrollPane.
+35) LeapYearDeceider.java -> To check if the year is leap year or not.
+36) Mobile.java -> To insert multiple elements in an array.
-29) MouseEvents.java -> Program to demonstrate Mouse Events.
+37) MouseEvents.java -> Program to demonstrate Mouse Events.
+38) MultiButtonDemo.java -> Show the working of buttons in GUI.
+39) MultiCatch.java -> A program to demonstrate Multiple Catch statements.
-30) MyProgressBar.java -> A simple progress bar implemented using java.
+40) MyProgressBar.java -> A simple progress bar implemented using java.
+41) PackageTest1.java -> Check the first folder at top named "useFul" for more information.
+42) Pattern1.java -> * pattern printing.
+43) Rectangle.java -> To input length and breadth and calculate area and perimeter of rectangle.
+44) ReverseNo.java -> Reverse a number without using temp variable.
+45) RunnableDemo.java -> Multithreading by implementing Runnable Interface.
+46) SearchlastString.java -> Find the last occurance of given string.
-31) Smile.java -> A smiley face creted using Applet
+47) Smile.java -> A smiley face creted using Applet.
+48) StringReverse.java -> Reverse a given string.
+49) SwingCalendar.java -> A calendar implemented using Swing.
+50) TempConvertor.java -> A Celcius to Farenheit convertor.
-32) TenMultiples.java -> Program to print table of any input number.
+51) TenMultiples.java -> Program to print table of any input number.
+52) ThreadDemo1.java, ThreadDemo2.java -> First one shows basic implementation of thread, second one shows the life cycle of thread.
+53) ThreadPrint.java -> A program to print using Threads.
+54) TrafficSignal.java -> A simple traffic signal implemented using Applet.
+55) User.java -> To create your own exception.
+56) VDemo.java, VectorDemo.java -> Programs to demonstrate Vectors.
-33) Work.java & Work1.java -> A chessboard design using java.
+57) Work.java & Work1.java -> A chessboard design using java.